 The test has three parts and measures resting skin temperature, resting sweat output, and stimulated sweat output.
 Measurements are typically taken on arms, legs or both.
 A small plastic cup is placed on the skin and the temperature and amounts of sweat under the skin are measured.
 To stimulate sweat a chemical is delivered electrically through the skin to a sweat gland, but the patient will only feel warmth.
 A computer is used to analyze the data to determine how well the nerves and sweat glands are functioning.

 How will it feel?

-The patient will experience little or no discomfort, but the test could take two or three hours to complete.
+The patient will experience little or no discomfort, but the test could take two or three hours to complete at our health clinic.